Research

 With the aim of quantifying, predicting and controlling cancer evolution, here are the ongoing projects in the lab.

-Quantifying Phenotypic Diversity using Cellular Activities
+Quantifying Phenotypic Diversity and the impact of plasticity using Cellular Activities

 Cancer cells stray from normal hierarchies and the expression markers to identify them during tissue homeostasis.
 They however display strong convergence on the phenotypic traits they must acquire to survive and invade distant organs (the Cancer “Hallmarks”).
 We thus aim to phenotypically describe cancer cells according to what they do, rather than what they are, using single-cell technologies.
 We are validating specific signatures adequate to single-cell data, via exogenous inductions of selected key cell functions in vitro.
 This will help us quantify phenotypic diversity and follow its dynamics in different cancer settings.